DragonMinded/bemaniutils/README.md

 reversing a new game and they use the `psmap` function to decode all or part of a packet, you can grab either the physical offset into the DLL or the virtual address of the data and use this utility to generate the code necessary to service that request.
-Note that this doesn't currently work on 64bit games, but it should be trivial to figure out the differences in the 64-bit psmap implementation.
 Run it like `./psmap --help` to see how to use this utility.

 ## read